Flower chafer: Biology

-Adult cetoniines are herbivorous, being found on flowers (from which they consume nectar and pollen), tree sap and rotting fruit.
+Adult cetoniines are herbivorous, being found on flowers (from which they consume nectar and pollen), tree sap, and rotting fruit.
 Larvae generally live and feed in decaying plant matter (including decaying wood) or soil.
-In captivity, cetoniine larvae will feed on soft fruit.

 Many species in the tribe Cremastocheilini are known to be predaceous, feeding on hymenopteran larvae or soft-bodied nymphs of Auchenorrhyncha.
-Spilophorus spp. have been noted feeding on the nesting material and excrement of South African passerine birds, while Spilophorus maculatus has been recorded feeding on Oxyrhachis tarandus nymphs and Hoplostomus fuligineus is known to feed on the brood of honey bees in South Africa and the pupae of the wasp Belonogaster petiolata.
+Spilophorus species have been noted as feeding on the nesting material and excrement of South African passerine birds, while Spilophorus maculatus has been recorded feeding on Oxyrhachis tarandus nymphs and Hoplostomus fuligineus is known to feed on the brood of honey bees in South Africa and the pupae of the wasp Belonogaster petiolata.
 Campsiura javanica feeds on the larvae of Ropalidia montana in southern India.
 Cremastocheilus stathamae feeds on ants of the genus Myrmecocystus.

 In terms of movement, adults are considered some of the best flyers among beetles.
 They can hover above and land on flowers or fruit.
-When threatened by predators, they escape by either performing a rush take off or by falling toward the ground and then flying before impact.
-Many cetoniines fly with their elytra closed, as their hindwings can unfold and slide out under the elytra during flight (thanks to the emargination of the elytra).
+When threatened by predators, they escape by either performing a rush take-off or by falling toward the ground and then flying before impact.
+Many cetoniines fly with their elytra closed, as their hindwings can unfold and slide out under the elytra during flight (due to the emmargination of the elytra).

 Larvae of some taxa can crawl on their backs using their tergal folds, which are covered in strong bristles.
 Others crawl on their legs.